Updated: Jun 30

 Shilajit is a rare mineral pitch resin that has been recognized as a powerful medicine for thousands of years, and in the Ayurvedic tradition it is believed to be a complete Panacea (cure all).
-This black plant pitch is considered a supreme "Rasayana," or rejuvenator (India's term for Tonic), and is recognized by science today as one of the 8 authentic and primary adaptogenic substances in existence.
+This black mineral resin is considered a supreme "Rasayana," or rejuvenator (India's term for Tonic), and is recognized by science today as one of the 8 authentic and primary adaptogenic substances in existence.
 Revered for it's nootropic qualities, shilajit is also known as an Ayurvedic "Medyha Rasayana," meaning "rejuvenator of intellect."
 Shilajit is about as rare as uranium, and is found at high elevations within rural mountain ranges, between 2,000-14,000 feet.
 It is a black tar-like substance that exudes from steep rocks at certain times of the year, and must be processed in order to access the profound medicinal constituents it offers.

 What is this unique substance made of?

 Many theories have been postulated, but most scientists agree that Shilajit and its raw mountain mineral pitch resins are distinct from mineral tar in that they are from wholly herbaceous origins.
 Shilajit is primarily believed to be composed of prehistoric (thousands, potentially millions of years old) humified plant life.
 Still, some researchers think Shilajit could possibly contain minerals from decomposed marine invertebrates or even animal life like dinosaurs.
 (So is it vegan?
 Well... if you consider minerals from the earth vegan, then yes, we're pretty sure it's vegan. ;)